 St. Louis Center is the ideal setting for gardening, which is why the Tranquility Garden and Vegetable Garden came to be.

 Residents who are interested in gardening may participate as a part of “Take Root”, St. Louis Center’s gardening program.

-From the original halls built in the 1960’s as a school for boys with I/DD, to the state-of-the-art facilities completed in 2021, St. Louis Center is ready to meet the needs of residents into the twenty-first century.
+From the original halls built in the 1960’s as a school for boys with I/DD, to the state-of-the-art facilities completed in 2021, St. Louis Center is ready to meet the needs of residents into the twenty-first century as an intentional village for people with I/DD.
 Homes include St. Joseph, Father Guanella, and Our Lady of Providence Halls, and six Village Cottages, including the D’Adamo and Neuman Homes completed in 2020.
 The latest additions to the Village are two independent living residences, the Single Family Home and the Family Duplex Home, with the freedom for the entire family to age in place, just opened in 2021 – see brochure here.
 View all of our St. Louis Center Residences in the photo gallery below.